ilg-ul/github-jekyll-theme/README.md

 # GitHub Wiki-like Jekyll Theme

-This theme is inspired by the GitHub Wiki look, and is intended to be an easy migration path from Wikis to Pages.
+This Jekyll theme is inspired by the GitHub Wiki look, and is intended as an easy migration path from Wikis to Pages.

 ## Pages vs. posts